csc203-calpoly/lecture-notes/src/17_a_star/index.md

 However, in this lesson, we will be focusing on searches in _graph_ data structures.

 A **graph** is a set of nodes (also called _vertices_) connected by edges.
-Some key differences between graphs and trees are:
+There are key differences between trees and graphs.
+In graphs,

-- In graphs, there's no fixed "root" node.
+- there's no fixed "root" node.
 Typically, a "search" in a graph starts from some arbitrarily chosen `startNode`.
-- In graphs, nodes can be connected in arbitrary ways, as opposed to the hierarchical parent-child relationship seen in trees.
+- nodes can be connected in arbitrary ways, as opposed to the hierarchical parent-child relationship seen in trees.

 For example, this is a graph, but not a tree: